 - Promote passions and interests over admission status.

-- Prioritize family time to help gauge changes in mood, behavior and stress levels.
+- Prioritize family time to help gauge changes in your teen’s mood swings, behavior and stress levels.

 - Limit screen time for everyone in the family—and no phones in bed!